 Facilities and equipment

-The molecular biology work associated with mouse production (DNA fragment purification, tail DNA isolation, Southern blot and PCR analysis) is carried out in Dr. Windle's research lab.
-Her lab consists of approximately 900 square feet of laboratory space and is fully equipped for molecular biological studies.
+The molecular biology work associated with mouse production is carried out in Dr Windle's research lab, which consists of 900 sq ft of laboratory space on the 7th floor of MMRB and is fully equipped for molecular biological studies.

 In addition to the above, the core maintains an IVIS Spectrum II optical imager in the MMRB vivarium.
 Please contact Greg Campbell for training and access to the imager.